2020 Surabaya mayoral election: Nominations

 Cahyadi, who had worked under the current incumbent mayor Tri Rismaharini, received endorsements from Rismaharini's previous campaign team, and later on Rismaharini also participated in campaigning for Cahyadi.
 His running mate Armudji was a member of the East Java Regional People's Representative Council, and used to be speaker of the Surabaya city council.
+Cahyadi was selected over fellow PDI-P member and Risma's deputy Whisnu Sakti Buana.

 Arifin's running mate was Mujiaman, formerly president director of the municipal water company.

 Campaign

 Two rounds of public debates were held between the candidates on 4 and 18 November 2020.
 In terms of reported campaign donations, the Eri-Armudji ticket received Rp 1.8 billion, while the Machfud-Mujiaman ticket received Rp 7.3 billion.
 On 1 December 2020, the Surabaya branch of PDI-P filed a report against the Machfud-Mujiaman campaign team for using Rismaharini's imagery in campaigning material while she had declared her support for the Eri-Armudji ticket.

 A number of survey organizations conducted opinion polls regarding the mayoral election, with differing results.